 Ever since my baby bump started to emerge, I have been applying Babymoon Belly Balm by Summer Fridays to help soothe my skin and [hopefully] prevent stretch marks both on my belly and love handles / hips.
 I know that stretch marks are mostly hereditary, but I figure applying some balm can only help my skin stay hydrated and supple for stretching to accommodate this growing baby!

-I have been a fan of Isle of Paradise self-tanner for a while… the tanning water in particular has been one of the best home tanning products I have ever used.
+I have been a fan of Isle of Paradise self-tanner for a while… the tanning water in particular has been one of the best home tanning products I have ever used (use this brush on wrists, ankles, elbows and knees!).
 Last year the brand launched their Hyglo serums (body and face) and I absolutely adore them as well.
 (As much as I adore the brand, I will say that I did NOT have as positive of an experience with the lotion that was launched last year and do not recommend it — you were warned).

 I know that the IoP brand prides themselves in being vegan and cruelty-free, but sometimes that doesn’t quite translate to “pregnancy-safe”.
 I found this info on their FAQ page:

 CAN I APPLY ISLE OF PARADISE IF I’M PREGNANT OR BREAST FEEDING?
 “We do not recommend using self tanning products in your first trimester of pregnancy.
 The Cosmetic Toiletry and Perfumery Association (CTPA) confirm that it is safe to use spray tanning and self tanning products during pregnancy and breast feeding.
 We recommend speaking to your doctor or midwife if you have any concerns.”